OZAstroComputingResources/MQCoffee-CodeResources/SSHTricks/README.md

 We create keys by running `ssh-keygen`, which by default creates two files:
 `~/.ssh/id_rsa` (the private key) and `~/.ssh/id_rsa.pub` (the public key).
+`ssh-keygen` will ask you two questions:

+1. Enter file in which to save the key (~/.ssh/id_rsa):
+2. Enter passphrase (empty for no passphrase):

+The first specifies the file to save the private key in, and the second is the passphrase (like a password) to use to secure the private key.
+It's best practice to use a strong passphrase on the ssh key (and storing the passphrase in your password manager), but you can leave it blank by just hitting enter.

 Services like GitHub require that you use SSH keys, hence you need to copy the contents of `~/.ssh/id_rsa.pub` and follow the instructions on their website